LyKenn-DS/SQL-portfolio/README.md

 ## Highlighted Projects
 - [Chicago Neighborhood Quality Analysis](https://github.com/LyKenn-DS/SQL-portfolio/blob/e76df2dc742ff397195fc250c860426ba567fdd2/Chicago%20Neighborhood%20Quality%20Analysis)<sup> *-SQL* </sup> <br>:: The census, crime, and school data of Chicago is used in this analysis with the intent to assess the enrollment, safety, health, and environmental ratings in the given neighborhood for educational purposes of the children and young people.
 Intentionally to create an  awareness about the potential risks that might hinder the improvement of educational outcomes.

-The hard and crucial part about SQL that's often ignored by many, is what questions to ask of the data instead of focusing on syntax writing.

 ### Seoul 2018 Bike Rental Activity Dashboard <sup> *- [Tableau](https://public.tableau.com/views/SeoulAverageBikeRentalin2018_17328735866720/Dashboard1?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)</sup>*
 - **Data:** Kaggle Seoul Bike Rental Analysis
 - **Audience:** Maintenance Department